AlexanderCalle/HomeCloud/README.md

 These instructions will get you a copie if this poject so you can use it on your local machine.

-### Prerequisites

-What you need to install the software and how to install them

-Mysql

-To install mysql go to the site and install recommended version/ latest version and follow the instruction, make sure you have a secure password.
-To check if it is installed, in the console type: mysql -V

-NodeJs

-Go to the node.js site and install the recommended version and follow along with the installer, make sure you install npm as well.
-To check bouth software type this in the console: node -v and npm -v

-Git

-For git go as well to the site and install  the recommended version and follow along with the installer.
-Check with: git —version

 ### Installing

 To download HomeCloud you have to do the following steps: